 Public realm improvements and furnishings within the Plan Area are intended to create a pedestrianfriendly environment, provide an attractive gateway into the HUMC/Mountainside Hospital campus, improve pedestrian connectivity and provide open space amenities that add to a welcoming experience for Hospital staff and visitors.
-However, where the Reviewing Board(s) or Municipalities have determined that existing streetscape and open space features have deteriorated or need improvement, the applicant/owner/redeveloper may be required to make related site improvements.
+However, where the Reviewing Board(s) or Municipalities have determined that existing streetscape and open space features have deteriorated or need improvement, the applicant/owner/redeveloper may be required to make related site improvements at the time of site plan approval.